Scholarships

 14. Walmart Scholarship

-Criteria: Students must be a graduating high school senior and may not be a Wal-Mart or Sam's Club associate, or the child or legal dependent of a Wal-Mart or Sam's Club associate.
-Info and applications at www.walmartfoundation.org
+Criteria: Students must be a graduating high school senior and may not be a Wal-Mart or Sam’s Club associate, or the child or legal dependent of a Wal-Mart or Sam’s Club associate.
+Information and applications are available at www.walmartfoundation.org

 Amount: $3,000 - $13,000